- View/Download as PDF

 Julia Angstmann, Director

-The vision of the CUE is to be a national leader in the engagement of undergraduate students in the study, research, and practice of urban ecology through established local leadership in urban ecology research and community engagement.
+The vision of the CUE is to be a national leader in the engagement of undergraduate students in the study, research, and practice of urban ecology through local leadership in urban ecology research and community involvement.
 CUE’s mission is to innovatively explore, steward, and enhance urban ecosystems.
 In the liberal arts tradition, we view urban ecology as inherently interdisciplinary and aspire to create a culture within Butler and in the city of Indianapolis that recognizes the fundamental importance of ecological knowledge for a sustainable society.